 Research and development expense, often abbreviated as R&D, is a component of operating expenses.
-R&D represents the total costs incurred in activities related to the discovery of new knowledge or innovations that will be useful in developing a new product or service.
+R&D represents the total costs incurred in activities related to discovering new knowledge or innovations that will be useful in developing a new product or service.

 Selling, General, and Administrative Expense, often abbreviated as SG&A, is a component of operating expenses.
-SG&A represents the total aggregate cost related to revenue generation, including direct and indirect selling expenses, general expenses, and administrative expenses.
+SG&A represents the total aggregate cost related to revenue generation, including direct and indirect selling, general, and administrative expenses.

-Direct selling expenses, such as advertising and warranties, are expenses that relate to the sale of specific products.
-Indirect selling expenses, include costs like brand marketing and sales executive salaries, are expenses that can’t be attributed to the sales of a particular product or service.
+Direct selling expenses, such as advertising and warranties, relating to the sale of specific products.
+Indirect selling expenses, including costs like brand marketing and sales executive salaries, are expenses that can’t be attributed to the sales of a particular product or service.
 General and administrative expenses include utilities, communication services, office rent, and salaries of non-sales personnel.

-Operating expenses, abbreviated as OpEx, represent the total ongoing cost for running a business.
+Operating expenses, abbreviated as OpEx, represent the total ongoing cost of running a business.
 OpEx includes SG&A, R&D, and other expense items.
 OpEx does not include the Cost of Revenue.

-Operating income is a measure of financial performance before the deduction of interest expense, tax expense, and other Non-Operating items.
+Operating income is a measure of financial performance before deducting interest expenses, tax expense, and other Non-Operating items.
 The formula for Operating Income is gross profit minus Operating Expenses.

 Earnings Before Income and Taxes